-Subtitling is no longer restricted for use as a tool to assist the hearing-impaired understand what is going on the screen.
-It is now a common tool used to not only to enhance the experience of viewers but it is also used as a marketing support tool to extend the reach of marketer to consumers in noisy and crowded places where media is used extensively in the form of infomercials and billboards etc.
+Subtitling is no longer restricted for use as a tool to assist the hearing-impaired in understanding what is going on the screen.
+It is now a common tool used to not only to enhance the experience of viewers but it is also used as a marketing support tool to extend the reach of marketing messages in noisy and crowded places where media is used extensively in the form of infomercials and billboards etc.

-Subtitling can also be used as a tool to enable understanding across different languages and cultures.
-This effectively extend the global reach of marketers.
-In fact, if it is done correctly and accurately, bearing in mind the cultural difference, the nuances that may improve or disrupt messages, religious sensitivity etc, it can even help build goodwill and reduce the need to reproduce marketing messages in whole for the different markets and thus the savings in the marketing cost.
+Subtitling can also be used to enable understanding across different languages and cultures, effectively extending the global reach of marketers.
+In fact, if it is done correctly and accurately, bearing in mind the cultural differences, the nuances that may improve or disrupt messages, religious sensitivity etc, it can even help build goodwill and reduce the need to reproduce marketing messages in whole for different markets and thus leads to savings in marketing cost.

 Whether you need to get your message out to a local or global audience, our professional team of language translation personnel is at your service.